-Hitachi ID Password Manager Windows / Active Directory Integration
+Hitachi ID Password Manager includes two connectors for Active Directory:

 Native password changes made on Windows servers and domain controllers can trigger transparent password synchronization.

-After a password change with a web-based password management system, the cached credentials on a user's workstation will be different than the user's new domain password:
+After a password change with a web-based password management system, the cached credentials on a user's PC will be different than the user's new domain password:

 If a user signs off and back-on after a web-based password change, the Windows cache is refreshed and the intruder lockout problem described above is averted.
 This approach is not user friendly, however.

-The cache-updating ActiveX component works on Windows XP, Vista and 7 workstations.
+The cache-updating ActiveX component works on Windows XP, Vista and 7 PCs.

 Active Directory does not propagate cleared intruder lockout flags on an expedited schedule.
 This can create problems for remote users who inadvertently trigger a lockout and subsequently call a central help desk for assistance.
 The help desk will typically clear the user's lockout on a domain controller near the help desk.
 This lockout may take hours to reach the domain controllers against which the user wishes to authenticate or which support network services that the user wishes to access.